 A simple trick for managing two versions of Oracle client tools.

-One dose of Oracle is enough for most people.
+One dose of Larry Ellison is enough for most people.
 Unless you need two.
-There are two common scenarios for SAP BusinessObjects Business Intelligence 4.0 customers that require installation of 32-bit and 64-bit client tools on the same server.
+There are two common scenarios for SAP BusinessObjects BI4 customers that require installation of 32-bit and 64-bit client tools on the same server.

 The first scenario occurs when the BI platform and its client tools are installed on the same server.
-The BI 4.0 platform is (mostly) 64-bit, yet all of its client tools such as the Information Design Tool or Universe Design Tool are 32-bit.
-A second scenario occurs when the BI 4.0 platform must support Crystal Reports 2011 reports (Or Crystal Reports 2013 on the BI 4.1 platform).
-The Crystal Reports 2011 processing server requires 32-bit middleware even though new Crystal Reports for Enterprise reports use 64-bit middleware (Microsoft SQL Server users should read my related article More Fun with 64-bit Windows and ODBC).
+The BI4 platform is (mostly) 64-bit (see related article, SAP BusinessObjects BI 4 is Mostly 64-bit), yet all of its client tools such as the Information Design Tool or Universe Design Tool are 32-bit.
+A second scenario occurs when the BI4 platform must support classic Crystal Reports (2011/20132016).
+The Crystal Reports processing server requires 32-bit middleware even though new Crystal Reports for Enterprise reports use 64-bit middleware (Microsoft SQL Server users should read my related article More Fun with 64-bit Windows and ODBC).

 Now there isn’t any ambiguity, either in Windows Explorer or in the PATH environmental variable.
 The folder names are self-documenting.
-But be sure that both installations have identical copies of a single, standard tnsname.ora file in their respective network/admin folders.
+Be sure that each installation has an identical copy of a single, standard tnsname.ora file in their respective network/admin folders.

-I hope this simple naming trick makes your server easier to manage.
+I hope this simple naming trick makes your SAP BusinessObjects BI server easier to manage.